What kind of applicants are you looking for?

 Does Kaiser accept international medical graduates?

-Yes, we accept applications from international graduates with the appropriate documentation.
+Yes, we accept applications from international graduates with the appropriate documentation and we follow the guidelines outlined from our regional office.

 What type of board scores are necessary to get in to your program?